vaibhavviii01/vudgirka_portfolio/final-project-part-two.md

 The story begins with a basic yet important question: What benefits can different workouts provide?

 In my Workout Effectiveness by Type visualization, I display calories burned and average BPM for cardio, HIIT, strength, and yoga.
 The takeaway is evident: each workout has a distinct function.
 HIIT increases intensity, Cardio and Strength improve calorie efficiency, while Yoga gives restorative benefits at a reduced intensity.
-This lays the groundwork – exercise is not one-size-fits-all, and people choose activities for a variety of reasons.
+This lays the groundwork – _"Exercise is not one-size-fits-all, and people choose activities for a variety of reasons"._

 <img width="1096" height="682" alt="image" src="https://github.com/user-attachments/assets/172eb902-6741-46ac-b255-a5e08ef0163c" />